 You won't have trouble finding one hundred groups that can help your job search and your career.

 Demonstrate what you know by sharing good information you have written or found online.
 Comment carefully, respectfully, and knowledgeably because what you share in a LinkedIn Group is a live demonstration of who you are, how (and how well) you communicate, and how you work with others.

 Groups are a great way to "meet" people virtually.
 Comment appropriately on other members' comments and Conversations.
 Your Profile photo will make you recognizable, like a personal logo across all Conversations (and social networks), and you will soon begin to look for the contributions of other LinkedIn "friends" by scanning for their Profile photos, too.

-Some will be jobs that you can also find on the main "Jobs" link in the main LinkedIn navigation.
-But, with Groups, you can see who posted the job, and reach out directly to that person.
+With Groups, you can see who posted the job, and reach out directly to that person.